It’s that wonderful time of the year! The island is buzzing with seasonal activities, music, and colour.

-Then on December 16th the Posadas started and continued until December 24th.
-The word posada means inn or shelter, and in Mexico the posadas are re-enactments of Mary and Joseph seeking shelter in Bethlehem.
+Early in the month, the Christmas celebrations begin with the Feast of Our Lady of Guadalupe; many church processions and masses are held in her honor.
+Then, on December 16th, the Posadas started and continued until December 24th.
+The word posada means inn or shelter, and in Mexico, the posadas are re-enactments of Mary and Joseph seeking shelter in Bethlehem.

 The procession makes its way to a different home on each night of the posada, and the participants sing a traditional song asking for admittance.
 The family inside the house responds with another song telling the group that there is no room at the inn.

-Eventually the song changes and the group is admitted to the home and supplied with food and drinks, plus a candy-filled piñata for the children.
-It is an important Christmas celebration in Mexico where an estimated eighty-five percent of the population observe the Catholic faith.
+Eventually, the song changes, and the group is admitted to the home and supplied with food and drinks, plus a candy-filled piñata for the children.
+It is an important Christmas celebration in Mexico, where an estimated eighty-five percent of the population observes the Catholic faith.

-By mid-month most of the schools were preparing to close for their Christmas holidays, and groups of students performed songs, plays, and skits for their parents and school friends.
+By mid-month, most schools were preparing to close for their Christmas holidays, and students performed songs, plays, and skits for their parents and school friends.

 The basketball court across the street from our house was the venue for the high school skits.
 Each group of students had choreographed their dance routine to a well-known Christmas carol.